 This feature allows System 1 to display, and if appropriate, upgrade the firmware version of each connected subordinate unit to its current version.
 Note: Subordinate units must be firmware Version 3.0 or higher to receive the firmware upgrade from System 1.

-System X Help System 1 [V This Menu Allows You To Upgrade The Firmware Of Subordinate Vanguard System Controllers.
+Sustem V Help This Menu Allows You To Upgrade The Firmware Of Subordinate Vanguard System Controllers.
 You May Upgrade A Particular Controller Or All Controllers.
 When Started, This Controller Will Transfer Its Firmware Package To The Target Controllers.
 Once Complete, The Target Controllers Will Reboot With The New Firmware.

+Firmware 1 ystem X irmware 1 System 1 [V 3.1]

-Firmware 1 Upgrade Yes/No
+Thinware Upgrade Yes/No

 All 2 Yes Confirm?

 System 2 - Yes/No

 6 [V X.X] 2 Yes Confirm?

-^{1.} Firmware Version 3.1 or higher required.
+1. Firmware Version 3.1 or higher required.